paulkeegan105/kc-training-app/open-questions.md

 **1. There is no Coach role.** `app-spec.md` defines exactly three roles — Player (default), Event Manager, Team Admin. `allocation-rules.md` is built entirely on a coach/player distinction: coaches are a separate input list, there's a minimum coaches per group, and hard rule 1 pins a coach to their child's group.
 Is "coach" the same thing as Team Admin/Event Manager, a fourth role, or a per-event flag (someone is coaching *this* session)?
 Nothing else in the allocation can be built until this is settled.

+**Answered (app-spec.md, "Coaches").** Coach is not a role — it is a flag on a parent within a team, set by an admin and turned on or off at any point in the season.
+The three roles stay as they were; coaching is about what someone does at a session, so most coaches have no admin rights and some admins do not coach.
+Every coach is a parent of a child in that team, and a parent who is not flagged is never treated as a coach.
+The flag is what gets them invited to an event as a coach, and they answer availability separately from their child.
+Because a coach can only be placed in a group with their own child, a coach who accepts on a night their child declines is not coaching either.
+This does not settle item 16 — a coach with two children in the same team still has two possible groups.

 **2. Hard rules are "never broken by the allocation", but the spec instructs breaking them.** When the coach ceiling falls below the floor, the app should "say so plainly and let the admin proceed anyway".
 Proceeding necessarily violates either rule 2 (group sizes) or rule 3 (min coaches).
 Which one gives way — do you make the floor number of groups with too few coaches in some, or fewer groups that exceed max size?

+**Answered (allocation-rules.md, "Hard rules" and "When the rules can't all be met").** Group sizes give way.
+The hard rules are now: every group has at least one coach, a coach is with their own child, and every group meets the coach-to-child ratio — and a group will go over its target size if that is what it takes to keep every group staffed.
+Maximum group size is gone entirely, replaced by the ratio, so the old rule-2-versus-rule-3 conflict can no longer arise.
+When the rules still cannot all be met, the app names the rule that fails and why, suggests the change that would fix it (two more coaches would allow eight groups; dropping to five would meet the ratio), and lets the admin proceed — treated as a normal bad night rather than an error.
+One residual ambiguity: minimum group size appears both as a constraint on deriving the group count and as an aim that gives way, so it acts as a floor when choosing how many groups to make but not when placing people into them.

 **3. Unregistered members "receive notifications straight away", but notifications are push and email only.** An admin adds a member with "a name and a contact detail".
 If that detail is a phone number, they have no push (no app) and no email, so they receive nothing — and no SMS is allowed.
 Should the contact detail be mandatorily an email?